mthoodbasecamp/algorithms_data_structures/dynamic_programming.md

  I have a knapsack that can carry 4lbs.
  Subproblems = solving for smaller knapsacks then bigger.
  At each cell: Do you take the item or not?
+ At every row:
+  Estimate is incrementally updated.
+  Take item at that row or rows above it.
- Pretend items below aren't available yet
+  Items below aren't available yet

  * Guitar: 1lb / $1500